alabhyajindal/gleambyexample/README.md

 ## Overview

-There are two parts to this project.
-Gleam code examples, and a website to show those examples.

-The Gleam code examples are in `examples`.
-The website is created with [SvelteKit](https://kit.svelte.dev).
+This project contains code examples, and a website to show those examples.
+The code examples are in `examples`.
+The website is in `website`.

 ## Examples

-### Overview

-`examples/src` contains code examples and explainations. `examples/test` contains tests for the code examples.
+`examples/src` contains code examples and explanations. `examples/test` contains tests for the code examples.

 ### File structure

 First three lines are module documentation (`////`) where each line conveys the example's details:

-1. Order number
+1. Example number
 2. Title
 3. Description

 Module documentation is followed by the code example.
 Finally, we have regular comments (`//`) at the end of the file, indicating the shell output for running the code.

 ## Website

-The website reads the Gleam files and creates a website from it.
-It is statically generated using SvelteKit.
+The website reads the Gleam files and creates a website.
+It is statically generated with [SvelteKit](https://kit.svelte.dev).

-There are two templates, which are converted to HTML using the code examples.
+There are two templates, which are converted to HTML using the code examples:

-`src/routes/+page.svelte` is the template for the index page.
+- `website/src/routes/+page.svelte` for the index page
-`src/routes/[slug]/+page.svelte` is the template for the example page.
+- `website/src/routes/[slug]/+page.svelte` for the example page

-Colors for the website have been taken from the Gleam's [branding](https://gleam.run/branding) page.
+Syntax highlighting is done with [Shiki](https://shiki.matsu.io).
+Colors are based on Gleam's [branding](https://gleam.run/branding).
+Light/dark themes are supported based on the person's device preference.